-I have an old Jeep with a huge deep windshield, cleaning it with the wrong materials can be sole destroying.
+I have an old Jeep with a huge deep windshield, cleaning it with the wrong materials can be soul-destroying.
 You think you’re doing a great job and the stand back to admire…..
 What!!
 Streaks and smears, so annoying, who knew cleaning glass could be so difficult.

-Newspaper will clean windshields but it’s not ideal, newspaper drags grit across the glass surface which can scratch it.
-A waffle weave micro fiber towel is the best material for windshield cleaning.
+The newspaper will clean windshields but it’s not ideal, newspaper drags grit across the glass surface which can scratch it.
+A waffle weave microfiber towel is the best material for windshield cleaning.

 My father ran his own garage, as a kid on my summer holidays, I was drafted in to join the small army of stock detailers.
 These guys went from dealer to dealer cleaning stock, they got paid by the car so they had to be fast.

 I watched and learned from the pros.
 In those days they used newspaper to clean windshields, and so I did too.
 But I don’t use paper anymore, and here’s why.

 Why I Don’t Use Newspaper

 The newspaper will clean windshields, and do a pretty good job.
 The dry paper absorbs the window cleaner and then wet, it catches the dirt.
 Problem is, older car glass is tougher than modern glass and that’s why I don’t use paper to clean car glass anymore.